PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

 2.6.1.
 Script usage
 """""""""""""""""""

-PCL also has a supporting format script which runs the clang-format on the whitelisted directories.
+PCL also creates a build target 'format' to format the whitelisted directories using clang-format.

 Command line usage: